SatoshiPortal/batcher/README.md

 - Fewer change outputs
 - Smaller chains of unconfirned ancestor UTXOs

 All of this makes you spend up to 80% less on transaction fees overall.
 The hot wallets have fewer errors.
-It makes your on-chain non-custodial Bitcoin payout solutions seemlessly automated for optimal results according to your condigs.
+It makes your on-chain non-custodial Bitcoin payout solutions seemlessly automated for optimal results according to your configs.

 ### Downsides